fluttercommunity/flutter_launcher_icons/README.md

   flutter_test:
     sdk: flutter

-  flutter_launcher_icons: "^0.4.0"
+  flutter_launcher_icons: "^0.5.0"

 flutter_icons:
-  image_path: "icon/icon.png"
-  image_path_android: "icon/icon_android.png"
-  image_path_ios: "icon/icon_ios.png"
   android: true
   ios: "Example-Icon"
+  image_path: "assets/icon/icon.png"
+  image_path_android: "assets/icon/icon_android.png"
+  image_path_ios: "assets/icon/icon_ios.png"
+  adaptive_icon_background: "#FFFAFAFA"
+  adaptive_icon_foreground: "assets/icon/icon-foreground.png"
 ```

 ### Attributes:
 ```
+android/ios: True / False OR <Icon Name> - Specify whether or not you want to override the existing launcher icon or create a new one and switch to it (while keeping the old one there)

 image_path: The location of the icon image file which you want to use as the app launcher icon

 image_path_android: The location of the icon image file specific for Android platform (optional - if not defined then the image_path is used)

 image_path_ios: The location of the icon image file specific for iOS platform (optional - if not defined then the image_path is used)

-android/ios: True / False - Set as true if you want the icons generated for that platform to replace the existing launcher icon

-OR

-android/ios: <icon name> - Alternatively, enter an icon name if you wish to use a new launcher icon in the project whilst keeping the old one.
+Note: The next two attributes are only necessary if you want to have an adaptive icon for the Android app of your Flutter project.

+adaptive_icon_background: The color which will be used to fill out the background of the adaptive icon.

+adaptive_icon_foreground: The image asset which will be used for the icon foreground of the adaptive icon
 ```

 3. Run the command to generate the icons